-Emergency Service Personnel encounter gas related risks as part of their jobs.
+Emergency Service Personnel/First Responders encounter gas related risks as part of their jobs.
 However, immediate evaluation of their surrounds is key upon arrival as well as continuous monitoring whilst in a rescue situation are vital for the health of all those involved.

 What Gases are Present?

 Toxic gases like carbon monoxide (CO) and hydrogen cyanide (HCN) are present if there is a fire.
 Individually these gases are dangerous and even deadly, the two combined is exponentially worse, known as the toxic twins.